Overview

 Stale Threshold Reminder: This task gets triggered when you haven’t used a part for a predetermined number of days.
 Typically this is used to reduce the number of inventory items you keep.
 Many Limble customers have found that this feature helps them throw out obsolete part inventory.

-Unplanned Tasks include the following:
+Unplanned tasks include the following:

-Work Requests can be submitted using an online form.
+Work requests can be submitted using an online form.
 This form can be accessed via a URL (link) or QR code.
-Anyone from your company can submit Work Requests, even if they do not have a Limble account.
-A Work Request is an unplanned Task because they are tasks that start when someone reports a problem.
-Below is an example of what a typical Work Request form looks like.
+Anyone from your company can submit work requests, even if they do not have a Limble account.
+A work request is an unplanned task because they are tasks that start when someone reports a problem.

-Unplanned Work Order Tasks
+Unplanned Work Orders

-An Unplanned Work Order is similar to a Work Request.
+An unplanned work order is similar to a work request.
 It was not scheduled or expected and it is typically a reaction to a problem that has arisen.
-Work Orders can only be created by Limble users, while Work Requests can be submitted by anyone who has the link to the Work Request form.
+Work orders can only be created by Limble users, while work requests can be submitted by anyone who has the link to the work request form.